 The freelancer or contractor is usually the one that initiates and drafts this document.

-A good Statement of Work will use simple language to clearly describe the project key aspects so as to manage your customers' expectations early on.
-Having easy -to-understand conditions will also ensure better communications, laying the foundations for a good working relationship with your clients.
-Such an agreement is -what we call - fit for purpose.
+A good Statement of Work will use simple language to clearly describe the project's key aspects so as to manage your customers' expectations early on.
+Having easy-to-understand conditions will also ensure better communication, laying the foundation for a good working relationship with your clients.
+Such an agreement is - what we call - fit for purpose.

 Do not be put off in being specific in the Statement of Work.
-Sorting out the details now with your client is largely seen as professional, and not 'annoying' as most freelancers would belief.
-Sorting out the mess when the project moves closer to the deadline is a much messier and costlier affair which all good clients are actively looking to avoid.
+Sorting out the details now with your client is largely seen as professional, and not 'annoying' as most freelancers would believe.
+Sorting out the mess when the project moves closer to the deadline is a much messier affair, which both parties are definitely looking to avoid.

 The last thing you want is an unnecessarily complex agreement, because it can backfire and deter people from working with you.
-You could be limiting your business opportunities without knowing it.
+You could be limiting your business opportunities without being aware of it!

-Feel free to use this standard template from Claver.
-This template is currently used by active freelancers and small studios which are pretty happy with it.
-No complaints so far!
+Feel free to use the standard template from Claver!
+This template is currently used by active freelancers and small studios, whose glowing feedback and reviews are so important to us here at Claver.

-b) General Terms & Conditions deals with how you run your business operations to your client.
-You can do it once and do it right when drafting a GT&C to use it for all subsequent projects.
+b) The General Terms & Conditions deals with how you run your business operations to your client.
+You can do it once and do it right when drafting a GT&C, and use it for all subsequent projects moving forward!

-c) When used together, the conditions in T&C usually overwrites the ones in Statement of Work.
+c) When used together, the conditions brought forth in T&C usually overwrite the ones in Statement of Work.